 - Luke, also known as the Material Test Stand, mainly used to study the impact of materials on the electron lifetime.

-- TallBo: used for developing scintillation light collection technologies.
+- TallBo, mainly used for developing scintillation light collection technologies.

-- Blanche: used for studying high voltage breakdown in nobel liquids.
+- Blanche, multipurpose cryostat mainly used for studying high voltage breakdown in noble liquids.

 Proton Assembly Building (PAB)

-The Proton Assembly Building, or PAB, is the home of the Materials Test Stand, TallBo and Blanche.
-Please familiarize yourself with the general orientation to the PAB before coming to use of those systems.
-All systems hosted at PAB have access to a suite of gas analyzers which can detect oxygen concentrations at the parts-per-billion (ppb) level, water concentrations at the ppb level and nitrogen concentrations at the parts-per-million level.
-The liquid argon delivery system at PAB includes filters to remove oxgen and water contamination from the argon before it enters the different test stands.
+The Proton Assembly Building, or PAB, is the home of Luke (also known as the Material Test Stand), TallBo, Blanche, ICEBERG, and NIR.
+All permanent setups at PAB have access to a suite of gas analyzers which can detect oxygen and water concentrations at the parts-per-billion (ppb) level, and nitrogen concentrations at the parts-per-million level.
+The liquid argon delivery system at PAB includes 2 inline filters to further remove water and oxygen from the argon before it enters the different test stands.
 The liquid argon delivered to the different cryostats is considered ultra-pure.